 - Third Year: You'll investigate and explore the world beyond Westminster’s campus through an Engaging the World experience, selecting from multiple options that help you become a better global citizen.

-- Fourth Year: You'll extend your learning through a capstone project that you share with others at a campus-wide Celebrating Your Path event, such as Westminster’s Undergraduate Conference and other events.
+- Fourth Year: You'll extend your learning through a capstone project that you share with others at a campus-wide Celebrating Your Path event, such as the Westminster Student Showcase and other events.

 WCore courses can be used to meet the requirements for an emphasis (1 emphasis per course):